saqibbedar/BedarX-Pro/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the same license as the original project.
+By contributing, you agree that your contributions will be licensed under the MIT License.